Sigmmma/c20/EDITORS.md

 For example, if you just write a link like `[the scenario tag][scenario]`, c20 will automatically resolve the target URL as `/h1/tags/scenario` without you having to define it.
 You can also include a heading ID like `scenario#tag-block-bipeds`.
 The lookup is based on the page's _logical path_ (the name of its directories under `src/content/` rather than its localized URL).
 When multiple target pages match, c20 will choose the one _most related_ to the origin page in the content tree.
 When this is not possible, the ambiguity must be clarified by specifying more of the logical path in the link: `[Halo 2 tags][h2/tags]` or `[Halo 1 tags][h1/tags]`.

 ### Resources
-The directory for a page can include other files related to that topic, like images or [Graphviz](https://graphviz.org/) files for generating diagrams.
+The directory for a page can include other files related to that topic, like images.
+Simply place images in the page's directory and they will be copied for each localized output URL.
+If an image is only applicable to a certain language because it contains text in that language, you can add a suffix like `screenshot_es.jpg` or `screenshot_en.jpg` and it will only be copied to certain language outputs.

+If you include `.dot` files, they will be automatically rendered to diagrams using [Graphviz](https://graphviz.org/).

 Any `src/content/../todo.md` file or `src/content/../todo` directory is git-ignored and can be used to mock out page structures and keep notes for later writing.

 ### Data files
 Some wiki content is automatically generated based on YAML data files.
 These can be found in `src/data/` and include: